SAP/ui5-flexibility-utils/README.md

 ![Data Flow](./dataflow.jpg)

-For more details about the functions and types read the [JSDoc](jsdoc/index.html).
+For more details about the functions and types, see the [JSDoc](jsdoc/index.html).

 ## Known Issues
 No issues are currently known.